- J.D., Thomas M. Cooley Law School, 1977, with distinction

 - B.S., Central Michigan University, 1971

 Mike Quinn is a member of the firm and has been practicing law since 1977.
-A member of Miller Johnson’s litigation group, Mr. Quinn focuses his practice exclusively on family law and related matters and is Chair of the Family Law Group at Miller Johnson.
+A member of Miller Johnson’s litigation group, Mr. Quinn focuses his practice exclusively on family law and related matters.

 Mr. Quinn is classically trained in litigation and has over 36 years of trial court experience.
 He has successfully litigated complex property division cases, business and professional valuation cases, and difficult child custody matters, and the enforcement of pre- and post-nuptial agreements throughout West Michigan.

 While litigation experience is important, Mr. Quinn believes it is not always the best way to achieve maximum wealth preservation and privacy for his clients.
 Consequently, he has developed a strong belief in the benefits of negotiated private divorce settlements and the use of alternative dispute resolution procedures.
 He has broad experience and training in alternative dispute resolution methods such as mediation, arbitration, and collaborative practice.
 He is certified by the State Court Administrator’s Office as a facilitative mediator and also certified as a collaborative practice attorney.
 He has successfully mediated and arbitrated numerous and complex family law issues over his career.

 Mr. Quinn has earned and enjoys the respect of lawyers and judges throughout West Michigan.
 He has actively been involved in numerous bar affiliations on both the state and local level.
 He has served on the Board of Trustees for the Grand Rapids Bar Association and chaired the Lawyer Referral Service Committee.
 Mr. Quinn was formerly elected as the chairperson for the Grand Rapids Bar Association Family Law Section.
 He is also the immediate past president of the Michigan Chapter of the American Academy of Matrimonial Lawyers.